steveiliop56/tinyauth-docs/docs/reference/api.md

 # API

-Tinyauth has a very simple API used for both traefik and the web UI, all of the available endpoints are listed below.
+Tinyauth has a very simple API used for both the reverse proxies and the web UI.
+All of the available endpoints are listed below.

 ## Authentication

-The tinyauth API supports authentication using the `Authorization` header and basic auth, this can be useful when you want to permanently access a service protected with tinyauth using a headless client like `curl` or a custom script.
+The tinyauth API supports authentication using the `Authorization` header and basic auth.
+This can be useful when you want to permanently access a service protected with tinyauth using a headless client like `curl` or a custom script.
 For example, if you have an app hosted in `http://myapp.example.com` which is protected by tinyauth you can authenticate using curl:

 ```shell
 curl -u user:password http://myapp.example.com # the user:password is the username and password you use in tinyauth